Resurrection Catholic Secondary School: Academics

 The Waterloo Catholic Secondary School Board offers a program known as High Skills Major.
-In this program, the student will receive a number of certifications and will be able to attend many courses related to a specific career path such as health and wellness.
-The student will also have to take certain courses in your upper years (grade 11 and 12) that relate to this career path.
+In this program, the student will receive a number of certifications and will be able to attend courses related to a specific career path such as health and wellness.
+The student will also take certain courses in their upper years (grade 11 and 12) relating to this career path.
 For example, in health and wellness a student would have to take some science courses.
 It is also a necessity to take co-op, and to receive a placement in the career of the student's choice.
 Once all these requirements are met, students who participated in the program will receive a designation on their diploma.

 Student Council

-Student Council otherwise abbreviated to SAC (Student Activities Council) acts as the Student Government of Resurrection Catholic Secondary School.
-The council is composed of two equal Presidents elected by the student body.
-As well as a teacher adviser chosen by the Principal.
-The two Presidents and the SAC director jointly appoint a council of approximately 35 students each year to help organize events and activities and better represent the school community.
-The Presidents and the Director also appoint a Cabinet composed of Students from the already selected pool of student council members who have shown strong leadership in the past.
-These cabinet members are referred to as Ministers and each one is charged with leading one of the seven ministries (Special Events, Simple Celebrations, Faith and Wellness, Student Voice, Communications, Community Affairs and Inter Club Council) all other members of Student Council are referred to as representatives.
-Together student council works to execute multiple events and carry out many initiatives to engage students and enrich student culture.
+The school has a student council, with two presidents elected by students and a cabinet of ministers with responsibility for different areas of the council.